Press enter to see results or esc to cancel.

 • Heart attack: A heart attack occurs when there is a sudden loss of blood supply in the heart, leading to the death of a segment of the heart muscle.
 This is usually due to a blood clot in one of the arteries.

-“Heart failure develops over time as the heart’s pumping action grows weaker.
-The condition can affect the right side of the heart only, or it can affect both sides of the heart,” US Department of Health & Human Services.
+“Heart failure develops over time as the pumping of the heart grows weaker.
+It can affect the right side of the heart only or both the left and right sides of the heart.
+Most cases involve both sides of the heart.”
+Michigan Medicine, University of Michigan

 In other words, heart failure doesn’t mean that the heart has stopped pumping blood.
 Instead, it’s a chronic condition that gradually gets worse as the years go by.

-Heart failure can occur on either or both sides of our heart, and like a tired muscle, it can be either too loose or too stiff.
-Hence, there are four main types of heart failure.
+Heart failure can be broadly divided into four types – left-sided, right-sided, diastolic, or systolic heart failure.
+It can occur on either or both sides of our heart, and like a tired muscle, it can be either too loose or too stiff.

 • It’s the most common type of heart failure